bitnami/charts/bitnami/dataplatform-bp1/README.md

 ## Upgrading

+### To 12.0.0

+This major updates the Spark subchart to it newest major, 12.0.0.
+[Here](https://github.com/bitnami/charts/tree/master/bitnami/spark#to-600) you can find more information about the changes introduced in that version.

 ### To 11.0.0

 This major updates the Zookeeper, the Kafka subchart, and the Solr subchart to their newest major, 9.0.0, 14.0.0, and 2.0.0 respectively.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/zookeeper#to-900), [here](https://github.com/bitnami/charts/tree/master/bitnami/kafka#to-1600), and [here](https://github.com/bitnami/charts/tree/master/bitnami/solr#to-400) you can find more information about the changes introduced in those versions.